-Mr. Norby has served as Chief Financial Officer of Novalux, Inc. since December 2000.
+Mr. Norby has served as Vice President and Chief Financial Officer of Zambeel, Inc., a storage company, since March 2002.
+He served as Chief Financial Officer of Novalux, Inc., an optoelectronics company, from December 2000 to March 2002.
 Prior to his tenure with Novalux, Mr. Norby served as Executive Vice President and Chief Financial Officer of the Company from November 1996 to November 2000.
-Prior to that time, Mr. Norby served as Senior Vice President and Chief Financial Officer of Mentor Graphics Corporation, an electronic design automation company, from July 1993 to October 1996.
-Mr. Norby is also on the Board of Directors of Alexion Pharmaceuticals, Inc.

 Mr. O'Rourke was a partner with the accounting firm Price Waterhouse LLP from 1972 until his retirement in June 1996.
-Prior to his retirement, he served as Managing Partner at Price Waterhouse's New York National Office from 1994 to 1996 and as Managing Partner for Northern California from 1988 to 1994.
 Since his retirement, Mr. O'Rourke has been engaged as an independent business consultant.
 Mr. O'Rourke is also a member of the Board of Directors of Read-Rite Corporation and Infonet Services Corporation.